Angry-Bob/Angry-Bob/README.md

 Full-Stack Software Engineer
 ----------------------------

 I have been learning to code for 3 years.
-Recently I creating projects by myself and collaborating with others and adding the results to github.
+Recently I have been creating projects by myself and collaborating with others and adding the results to github.

 * 🌍  I'm based in Kentucky
 * ✉️  You can contact me at [rcastor0000@gmail.com](mailto:rcastor0000@gmail.com)